 New very important DWI laws went into effect July 1, 2017.

-Additionally, blood draws cannot be taken by force, nor when the defendant is incapacitated.
+Additionally, blood draws cannot be taken by force.
 So a defendant can refuse to submit to a blood draw even when a search warrant has been obtained.

 DWI Laws Generally

 The DWI/DUI laws in Minnesota are counted among the toughest in the nation.
 More often than not, this has led to DWI/DUI charges even against vigilant individuals.
 This is primarily because while many individuals consider themselves to be in control after one or two drinks, in actuality, now, they could be above the legally permissible alcohol limit.
 That is because the limit is now .08 or more.
 Historically, it was legal to drive with an alcohol concentration of .15.
 Times have changed.

 If you or any of your family members are accused of DWI or DUI, it is best to hire the services of a professional Minnesota DWI attorney such as Lynne Torgerson as soon as possible.
 You can achieve your legal objectives only through the right approach and diligence of an attorney such as Lynne Torgerson.

 Lynne Torgerson wins criminal DWI case and civil implied consent license revocation

 Lynne Torgerson's client was charged with DWI with an alcohol concentration over the legal limit, and her client's drivers license was revoked.
 Pursuant to excellent strategy, Ms. Torgerson quickly filed and served the implied consent petition, initiating the civil case.
 Then, at the implied consent hearing, very fortunately, Ms. Torgerson's client's implied consent drivers license revocation was rescinded, on the grounds that the Attorney General's Office failed to sufficiently prove that the simulator solution was changed in a timely manner.
 This result thereby caused her client's DWI criminal charge to be dismissed.
 Superb results Ms. Torgerson!